(Including Fraunces Tavern® Museum Book Award Presentation)

 Gary Ecelbarger

-Gary Ecelbarger has written nine books, co-written three others and is also the author of three dozen essays, journal and magazine articles about past events and personalities in American history.
+Gary Ecelbarger has written seven books, co-written three others and is also the author of two dozen essays, journal and magazine articles about past events and personalities in American history.
 He claims ten direct-line ancestors who served as Patriot soldiers in the American Revolution.
-Born and raised in Western NY, ten miles upriver from Niagara Falls, Ecelbarger obtained his M.S. at the University of Wisconsin-Madison and has lived in Virginia for over thirty years with his wife.
-His Volume 2 of George Washington's Momentous Year is slated for release by Westholme on the 4th of July.
+Born and raised in Western NY, ten miles upriver from Niagara Falls, Ecelbarger obtained his M.S. at the University of Wisconsin-Madison and has lived in Virginia for over twenty years with his wife and three children.

-About George Washington’s Momentous Year: Twelve Months that Transformed the Revolution—Vol. 1: The Philadelphia Campaign, July to December 1777
+About George Washington’s Momentous Year: Twelve Months that Transformed the Revolution—Vol. 2: Valley Forge to Monmouth, January to July 1778

 Honorable Mention